famoser/elliptic/TESTING.md

 - `SWUnsafeMath` is not const time (as expected)
 - `SW_ANeg3_Math` is const time for a reasonable same size (tested with 1000 samples)
 - `SW_QT_ANeg3_Math` cannot be shown to be const time, likely because the inversion operation of GMP is not const time (inversion is needed when applying the twist)

+There are more tests pending, see [here](https://github.com/bleichenbacher-daniel/Rooterberg/issues/2) for a discussion on the topic.

 ## Open Questions